Strategies for Managing and Paying Off Your Debts

 Home Affordable Modification Program (HAMP) – Aims to help homeowners avoid foreclosure by modifying their mortgage payments to a more affordable level.

-Home Affordable Refinance Program (HARP) – Allows homeowners with little or no equity in their homes to refinance their mortgage at a lower interest rate, potentially reducing their monthly payments.
+Home Affordable Refinance Program (HARP) – Allows homeowners with little or no home equity to refinance their mortgage at a lower interest rate, potentially reducing their monthly payments.

 How to Apply for Government Debt Relief Programs

-• Submit your application and any required supporting documents to the appropriate agency or lender.
+- Submit your application and supporting documents to the appropriate agency or lender.

 Four Benefits of Government Debt Relief Programs

-4. Assistance in avoiding foreclosure or other negative financial consequences
+- Assistance in avoiding foreclosure or other adverse financial consequences

 10. Stay Committed and Remain Patient